How to Sign a Contract Online

 Back in the day (not that long ago), this required everyone to physically sign a document or contract.
 Often, this requires a lot of back-and-forth revision, which often makes signing a contract tedious and time-consuming.

 Bonsai's all-in-one product suite for freelancers provides contract creating and eSignature capabilities.
 Alongside ease of use, Bonsai offers a range of customizable contract templates with built-in eSignature potential.
+If you opt to sign a document digitally, we've prepared a guide on how to create a digital signature in Adobe.

 What is an electronic signature?